 Any responsibility or liability for loss or damage in connection with the use of this product and the accompanying documentation is disclaimed by Thrane & Thrane A/S. The information in this manual is provided for information purposes only, is subject to change without notice and may contain errors or inaccuracies.
 Manuals issued by Thrane & Thrane A/S are periodically revised and updated.
-Anyone relying on this information should acquire the most current version e.g. from www.cobham.com/communications-and-connectivity/satcom, Service and support, or from the distributor.
+Anyone relying on this information should acquire the most current version e.g. from www.cobham.com/satcom, Cobham SYNC Partner Portal, or from the distributor.
 Thrane & Thrane A/S is not responsible for the content or accuracy of any translations or reproductions, in whole or in part, of this manual from any other source.
 In the event of any discrepancies, the English version shall be the governing text.